 “We are still whittling down what the walls are going to look like,” said Andrea, recently.
 Climbers can expect walls 51-feet-tall and an overhang that allows for 60-plus feet of continuous climbing, more bouldering, more variety of roped climbs and rooftop yoga classes.
 Construction is slated to start at the end of March and the new climbing center could be open as early as October 2019.

-This comes at a time when the family has also faced tragedy: on December 27, 2018, Steve, the 39-year-old father of two, was guiding an ice climbing program in Smugglers’ Notch when a piece of equipment he was using failed and he fell 40 feet.
+This comes at a time when the family has also faced tragedy: on December 27, 2018, Steve, the 39-year-old father to a two-year-old, was guiding an ice climbing program in Smugglers’ Notch when a piece of equipment he was using failed and he fell 40 feet.
 He suffered trauma to his head, face, abdomen and left extremities and was evacuated by helicopter to the University of Vermont Medical Center.
 After spending 21 days in the intensive care unit and seven weeks in the hospital, Steve finally went home on Valentine’s Day.
 “His physical injuries are healing well and his brain and personality are back to where we know him.
 His rate of recovery has been astounding for how severe his injuries were and how complex his surgeries were,” said Andrea in late February.

 Though Steve has climbed and guided all over the world, he’s made Vermont home.
 Since his days as an intern at Petra Cliffs in 2000, he’s dedicated his career to teaching the next generation of Vermont mountaineers and expanding access to climbing for Vermonters.
 “People just love him,” says professor Brad Moscowitz of Northern Vermont University’s Outdoor Education program.
 In 1999, Steve Charest was Moscowitz’s student and now Steve teaches outdoor skills to NVU students.
 “People love working with him and learning from him in the mountains.
 And people trust him.
 He is just so good at what he does and such a stellar guide.”